 Why Voodle Makes Teams Better

 Keeping your team aligned and connected with short video is a big part of our mission here at Voodle.
-It’s the key to productivity, whether you typically work together in an office or are part of a distributed workforce (which is most of us right now!).
-Lessons from any research paper or “how to” guide on the topic generally boil down to a few key principles:
+It’s the key to productivity, whether you typically work together in an office or are part of a distributed workforce.
+(Aka, most of us right now!).
+Lessons from any research paper or “how-to” guide on the topic generally boil down to a few key principles:

 - create trust